ChameleonCloud/chi-in-a-box/docs/before-you-begin/hardware-requirements/controller-nodes.md

 * Management (Optional): This interface allows SSH access to manage the _controller node_
   * If using a separate _deploy host_, configuration will take place over this interface.
-* Private: This network handles traffic towards the _compute_ and _baremetal_ nodes.
+* Internal: This network handles traffic towards the _compute_ and _baremetal_ nodes.
   * The following services use this interface: RabbitMQ, MariaDB, OpenStack internals, Neutron, IPMI
   * 10G or faster is recommended
   * Assign a private IP to this interface.